SkillsFundingAgency/das-shared-packages/SFA.DAS.UnitOfWork/README.md

 This package includes:

 * Infrastructure to support transactional units of work.
-* Extension methods for `Mvc`, `WebApi` and `NServiceBus` to wire up transactional behaviour i.e. Creating a DB transaction at the beginning of an HTTP request and committing it at the end of an HTTP request.
+* Extension methods for MVC, WebApi and NServiceBus to wire up transactional behaviour e.g. Creating a DB transaction at the beginning of an HTTP request and committing it at the end of an HTTP request.
-* Registries for `StructureMap` to wire up unit of work behaviour i.e. Publishing events at the end of a HTTP request.
+* Registries for `StructureMap` to wire up unit of work behaviour e.g. Publishing events at the end of a HTTP request.

 ## Configuration